dsagman/picat/readme.md

 https://picat-lang.org/download/picat_guide.pdf
 - The manual is the single most important document for learning Picat.
 It has everything, but can be very terse, and so must be read closely.
 - The index at the back lists all the commands and hyperlinks to them.
-I use this more than any other method when programming in Piact.
+I use this more than any other method when programming in Picat.

 ## Note About Example Code